Gaurang21/Spring-React-App/README.md

    Run the ReactSpringRestAPI.java file

 2. Run client
-   Open client folder in vscode and run the following command in the terminal.
+   Open client folder in vscode and run the following command in the terminal .
    ```
    npm start
    ```